sushant-97/Cross-Document-Summarization/README.md

 ## Challenges

-- **Labelled Data Scarcity**: One of the main challenges is the scarcity of labeled datasets for training summarization models.
+- **Labelled Data Scarcity**: Integration of GNN and PLM embeddings.
 - **Quality of Summaries**: Ensuring that the generated summaries are accurate and retain the essential information from the original documents.

 ## Methodology